-The fair value of the deferred and contingent consideration receivable includes unobservable inputs and are therefore classified as Level 3.
-The deferred and contingent consideration receivable relates to the disposal of the Logistics Division whereby Braemar is entitled to three future cash payments.
+disposal of the Logistics Division whereby Braemar is entitled to three future cash payments.
 The SPA provides for a minimum guaranteed amount in each of the three years, this amount has been classified as deferred consideration.
 The fair value of the deferred consideration has been determined by discounting the guaranteed minimum amounts as per the SPA to present value using a discount rate of 2.39%.
 The balance of the earnout consideration is contingent on the future performance of the combined business up to a maximum specified in the SPA, this has been classified as contingent consideration.
-The fair value of the combined business and discounted to present value using a discount rate of 2.39%.
+The fair value of the contingent consideration has been calculated by reference to management's expectation of the future profitability of the combined business and discounted to present value using a discount rate of 2.39%.
 The discount rate of 2.39% was based on the credit risk of Vertom Agencies BV assessed by a third party credit agency.
 See Note 9 for further details and a sensitivity analysis on the contingent element.